 If the time you spend in the gym is a concern, adding sets of close grip bench instead of other dumbbell accessories for the triceps and pecs can be more convenient and ultimately save you some time in the gym.

-1 Drawback of Close Grip Bench Press
+Close Grip Bench Press Drawback

 One drawback of the close grip bench press is that the narrow grip increases the total range of motion of the lift, limiting your total strength output.

 Most lifters will find their close grip bench to be generally weaker than their competition grip or wide grip bench press.
-This is why in strength athletes it is often used as an accessory lift to supplement the development of the regular grip bench press.
+This is why in strength athletes, it is often used as an accessory lift to supplement the development of the regular grip bench press.

-The difference, although significant, is not drastic and you should expect to still be able to move 80-90% of your typical loads in training.
-With this in mind, close grip should not be the grip of choice for any competitive powerlifters and additionally should probably not be trained with the goal of maximum strength.
+The difference, although significant, is not drastic, and you should expect to be still able to move 80-90% of your typical loads in training.
+With this in mind, close grip should not be the grip of choice for any competitive powerlifters and, additionally should probably not be trained with the goal of maximum strength.